Therapeutic Massage-Massage Practitioner I

 Courses will include content in normal human anatomy and physiology, therapeutic massage, ethical/legal issues, business practices, nutrition and psychology.

-Employment opportunities include hospitals/rehabilitation centers, health departments, home health, medical offices, nursing homes, spas/health/sports clubs, and private practice.
-Graduates may be eligible to take the Massage and Bodywork Licensing Exam.
+Employment opportunities in North Carolina may be found in hospitals, rehabilitation centers, health departments, home health, medical offices, nursing homes, spas, health and sports clubs and private practice.
+Graduates may be eligible to take the National Certification for Therapeutic Massage and Bodywork.

 A grade of C or better is required in all MTH courses and related courses or the student will be dismissed.
 Readmission may be possible but requires reapplying and approval by the college.
 Pursuant to General Statues 90-633.
 Disciplinary action.
 Among the reasons the North Carolina Board for Massage and Bodywork Therapy may deny, suspend, revoke, or refuse to license a massage and bodywork therapist or applicant include the following:

 - The employment of fraud, deceit or misrepresentation in obtaining or attempting to obtain a license or the renewal of a license.

 - The use of drugs or intoxicating liquors to an extent that affects professional competency.

 - Conviction of an offense under any municipal, state or federal narcotic or controlled substance law until proof of rehabilitation can be established.

 - Conviction of a felony or other public offense involving moral turpitude until proof of rehabilitation can be established.

 - An adjudication of insanity or incompetency until proof of recovery from the condition can be established.